official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 273 Manuscript comment Blair on Minute Sheinwald to Prime Minister, 3 May 2007, ‘Iraq’.
 274 Minute Poffley to PSSC/SofS [MOD], 17 May 2007, ‘CDS visit to Iraq 13‑16 May 07’.

-107

-Executive SummaryGeneral David Petraeus, Commanding General MNF‑I, and Ambassador Ryan Crocker, US Ambassador to Iraq, remained “circumspect” on the timing of PIC.275 They considered that there remained “significant problems” associated with “unstable politics” and “JAM infiltration” in Basra.
+General David Petraeus, Commanding General MNF‑I, and Ambassador Ryan Crocker, US Ambassador to Iraq, remained “circumspect” on the timing of PIC.275 They considered that there remained “significant problems” associated with “unstable politics” and “JAM infiltration” in Basra.